 Fortnite Creative has received a new theme dubbed Ice Castle, with eight different Ice Castle prefabs and five galleries.
 Oh, and Epic made sure to throw in two versions - with and without snow, just in case you're sick of all the snow outside or something.

 Additionally, the 14 Days of Fortnite event is still on, with a steady rotation of new and returning limited time modes.
 Epic advise players to check in every day so the selection of modes on the offer.
 They also encouraged Fortnite fans to share their favourites on social media so if you've got particular favourites, it might be worth letting them know because Epic are indeed one of the few that listen to their players.

-The first batch of content in Fortnite: Battle Royale's 7.10 update hasn't been that rich in content either, although Epic deserve every bit of credit for maintaining a steady stream of content throughout the holidays.
+The first of content in Fortnite: Battle Royale's 7.10 update hasn't been that rich in content either, although Epic deserve every bit of credit for maintaining a steady stream of content throughout the holidays.